richardhundt/luv/README.md

 only reference scalar upvalues, the ØMQ context object, and the `luv` library table itself.
 Same goes for additional arguments passed to `luv.thread.create`.

-When I have a bit more time, I'd like to experiment with detecting references to tables and other userdata and create proxy objects in the child threads which do RPC to objects in the outer scope via ØMQ inproc sockets.
-And provide decent serialization for the cases where cloning objects is what you need, of course.

 ```Lua
 local luv = require('luv')